gitkw/No-MASS/Documentation/Markdown/dependencies.md

 # Dependencies Of NoMASS                    {#dependencies}

-No-MASS depends on two external libraies, Google Tests and RapidXML.
+No-MASS depends on two external libraries, Google Tests and RapidXML.
 Google test is only needed to run the No-MASS tests.

 These should be downloaded automatically with the command: